gabchouraqui/portfolio.io/PREDICTIVE MODELS/README.md

 ## Let's Connect

 Predictive modeling is a game-changer in decision-making across industries, and I'm passionate about pushing the boundaries of what's possible with advanced algorithms.

 If you're intrigued by these projects feel free to reach out via [email](mailto:gabchouraqui@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielchouraqui).
-Let's unlock the predictive power of data together!